Vosilasarm: Pharmacodynamics

 In castrated immature male rats, vosilasarm (at 10 mg/kg/day orally, the highest assessed dose) maximally stimulated prostate weight to 67%, seminal vesicle weight to 59%, and levator ani muscle weight to 117% compared to that induced with testosterone propionate 1 mg/kg/day.
 Moreover, when combined with testosterone propionate, vosilasarm partially antagonized the weight increases of the prostate gland and seminal vesicles, reducing them to 84% and 78% (both from 100%), respectively.
 Conversely however, the combination of testosterone propionate and vosilasarm was additive in terms of levator ani muscle weight stimulation, increasing it to 124%.
 Vosilasarm was found to stimulate muscle at a dose much lower than that required to stimulate the prostate.
 A dose of 0.3 mg/kg/day stimulated levator ani muscle weight to a similar extent relative to the levator ani weight in non-castrated controls.
 Conversely, a 33-fold higher dose of 10 mg/kg/day was required to stimulate prostate weight to a similar extent as that in non-castrated controls.
 Similarly, in gonadally intact immature rats, 0.3 mg/kg/day vosilasarm stimulated levator ani muscle weight to a similar extent as testosterone propionate 0.5 mg/kg/day, but a dose of 30 mg/kg/day (100-fold higher) was required to stimulate the prostate to a similar extent as testosterone propionate 0.5 mg/kg/day.
 Hence, in rats, vosilasarm is a potent full agonist of the levator ani muscle but a partial agonist and antagonist of the prostate and seminal vesicles, and is strongly selective for stimulating the levator ani muscle over the prostate gland.
 In young male cynomolgus monkeys, vosilasarm, at oral doses of 0.01 mg/kg/day, 0.1 mg/kg/day, and 1 mg/kg/day for 28 days, dose-dependently stimulated body weight (+10% at ≥0.1 mg/kg/day) and numerically increased lean body mass.
 The lack of statistical significance was likely due to the small sample sizes per dosing group (n=3 each).
 No data on vosilasarm and lean body mass in humans have been published as of 2022.

 Pharmacokinetics

 Vosilasarm shows good oral bioavailability in rats (27–63%) and monkeys (65–75%) and is orally active in humans.
 The elimination half-life of vosilasarm is 45 to 60 hours.

 Chemistry

 Vosilasarm is an oxadiazole aniline derivative.
 Other aniline SARMs include AC-262536 and ACP-105.

 History

 Vosilasarm was developed by Radius Health in 2010.
-It was first described in in the literature in 2011 in a paper detailing its design, synthesis, and preclinical characterization in vitro and in rats and monkeys.
+It was first described in the literature in 2011 in a paper detailing its design, synthesis, and preclinical characterization in vitro and in rats and monkeys.
 It was stated in this paper that phase 1 clinical studies of vosilasarm for treatment of severe weight loss due to cancer cachexia were being prepared.
 However, these studies were never completed or published and development for this indication was discontinued.
 Subsequently, vosilasarm was repurposed for the treatment of breast cancer.